Amani Toomer

-Toomer played college football at the University of Michigan from 1992 to 1995.
+Toomer played college football for the Michigan Wolverines from 1992 to 1995.
 In 1994, he broke the school's single-season record with 1,096 receiving yards and was a finalist for the Biletnikoff Award and a first-team All-Big Ten honoree.
 Toomer finished his college career ranked second (now fourth) in Michigan history with 2,657 receiving yards.

-Early years
+Early life

 Toomer was born in Berkeley, California, in 1974.
-His first name, "Amani", is Swahili for peace, and his middle name, "Askari", is Swahili for policeman.
+His first name, "Amani", is Swahili for peace, and his middle name, "Askari", is Swahili for soldier.
 Toomer's father, Donald Toomer, played college football for Woody Hayes at Ohio State.
 His uncle is comedian George Wallace.
-Toomer began playing Pee-Wee Football as a lineman for the Berkeley Cougars and as a receiver, kicker, punter, linebacker and running back for the Richmond Steelers.
+Toomer began playing Pee-Wee Football as a lineman for the Berkeley Cougars and as a receiver, kicker, punter, linebacker, and running back for the Richmond Steelers.

 Toomer attended De La Salle High School in Concord, California.
 As a football player at De La Salle, Toomer was selected as a Parade All-American and a USA Today All-USA player.

 University of Michigan

-Toomer enrolled at the University of Michigan in 1992 and played college football for the Michigan Wolverines football teams from 1992 to 1995.
+Toomer enrolled at the University of Michigan in 1992 and played college football for the Michigan Wolverines football team from 1992 to 1995.
 As a freshman and sophomore in 1992 and 1993, he started only three games (two in 1992 and one in 1993) and was principally used as a backup to the team's #1 receiver, Derrick Alexander.
 Toomer caught 16 passes for 238 yards in 1992 and 29 passes for 565 yards in 1993.